Sheila Pregnall-UKCP Accredited Psychotherapist 30years+ Experience

 - PLEASE NOTE I AIM TO RETIRE IN THE SUMMER OF 2022, SO ICAN NO LONGER OFFER LONGER TERM CONTRACTS AND ONLY RARELY HAVE VACANCIES FOR SHORTER TERM CLIENTS

 Training, qualifications & experience

 I am a well qualified and experienced therapist, with a first degree in Psychology and English and several postgraduate diplomas in different counselling/psychotherapy approaches.
-I have been accredited with the United Kingdom Council for Psychotherapy for more than 25 years years.
+I have been accredited with the United Kingdom Council for Psychotherapy for more than 30 years.
 I worked as a counsellor within the NHS for approximately 30 years.
-I have considerable experience offering counselling and clinical supervison within Education, Employee Assistance Programmes and the Private and Voluntary Sectors.
+I have considerable experience offering counselling and clinical supervision within Education, Employee Assistance Programmes and the Private and Voluntary Sectors.
 I am fully insured.

 Registered / Accredited

 Being registered/accredited with a professional body means an individual must have achieved a substantial level of training and experience approved by their member organisation.

 The UK Council for Psychotherapy (UKCP) is a leading professional body for the education, training and regulation of psychotherapists and psychotherapeutic counsellors.
 Its register is accredited by the government's Professional Standards Authority.

 As part of its commitment to protect the public, it works to improve access to psychotherapy, to support and disseminate research, to improve standards and to respond effectively to complaints against its members.

 UKCP standards cover the range of different psychotherapies.
 Registration is obtained by training or accrediting with one of its member organisations, or by holding a European Certificate in Psychotherapy.
 Accredited by the Professional Standards Authority.